ironhack-labs/lab-javascript-basic-algorithms/README.md

 #### Bonus - Iteration #4.3: A generic `avg()` function

 Create function `avg(arr)` that receives any mixed array and calculates the average.
-Consider as a mixed array an array filled with numbers and/or strings and/or booleans.
+For example, consider an array filled with numbers and/or strings and/or booleans as a mixed array.

 The non-numerical values should be counted as follows: